brown-ccv/ccv-website-hugo/README.md

 ##### The `suggestion` label

-Issues labeled with `suggestion` will be brought up for discussion during triage meetings.
-If a suggestion is approved, the label will be removed.
+Issues labeled with `suggestion` will be brought up for discussion during triage meetings, unless the suggestion was discussed and approved in the issue's comments.
+If a suggestion is approved, the issue will get the label `next-up` and will be assigned to a member of `website-dev` or `website-content`.
 If the suggestion is declined, a new label `declined` will be added and the issue will be closed.

 #### Submitting a PR